KitronikLtd/pxt-kitronik-move-motor/RadioControlTx.md

 ```

 ### Step 2
 micro:bit radio's talk in groups.
 We need to set the radio group the two micro:bit's are in, so that they wil communicate with each other.
-THe group can be any number 1-255, in this example we will use 1.
+The group can be any number 1-255, in this example we will use 1.
 If there are several micro:bit radio pairs then each pair should use a different number.
 From the radio section, place the ``||radio:set Group||`` into the ``||basic.onStart||`` block and set the group to 1.

 #### ~ tutorialhint